Thylacine: Dying out on Tasmania

 The animal had become extremely rare in the wild by the late 1920s.
 Despite the fact that the thylacine was believed by many to be responsible for attacks on sheep, in 1928 the Tasmanian Advisory Committee for Native Fauna recommended a reserve similar to the Savage River National Park to protect any remaining thylacines, with potential sites of suitable habitat including the Arthur-Pieman area of western Tasmania.

-By the beginning of the 20th century, the increasing rarity of thylacines led to increased demand for captive specimens by zoos around the world.
+By the beginning of the 20th century, the increasing rarity of thylacines led to increased demand for captive specimens by zoos around the world, placing yet more pressure on an already small population.
 Despite the export of breeding pairs, attempts at rearing thylacines in captivity were unsuccessful, and the last thylacine outside Australia died at the London Zoo in 1931.

 The last known thylacine to be killed in the wild was shot in 1930 by Wilf Batty, a farmer from Mawbanna in the state's northwest.
 The animal, believed to have been a male, had been seen around Batty's house for several weeks.

 Work in 2012 examined the relationship of the genetic diversity of the thylacines before their extinction.
 The results indicated that the last of the thylacines in Tasmania had limited genetic diversity due to their complete geographic isolation from mainland Australia.
 Further investigations in 2017 showed evidence that this decline in genetic diversity started long before the arrival of humans in Australia, possibly starting as early as 70–120 thousand years ago.

 The thylacine held the status of endangered species until the 1980s.
 International standards at the time stated that an animal could not be declared extinct until 50 years had passed without a confirmed record.
 Since no definitive proof of the thylacine's existence in the wild had been obtained for more than 50 years, it met that official criterion and was declared extinct by the International Union for Conservation of Nature in 1982 and by the Tasmanian government in 1986.
 The species was removed from Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 2013.